 - MCTV Channel 10

-When used as a noun, spell out; when using as an adjective, abbreviate US (with no periods).
-(Chicago 10.33)
+When used as a noun, spell out; when using as an adjective, abbreviate U.S.

-(first reference), on subsequent references, either University System, USM, or the System
+On subsequent references, either University System, USM, or the System.

 visa (passport endorsement), VISA (credit card trademark)

-(Chicago 6.46 and 10.30) For additional examples of state abbreviations, see Chicago Manual of Style.
+For additional examples of state abbreviations, see state names.

 websites, URLs, and email addresses (formatting)

 Set websites in roman.
 With Internet addresses (URLs), no space follows the period (also known as a dot).
 If it is necessary to break a URL or an email address at the end of a printed line, the period should appear on the new line, never at the end of the line above.
 No hyphen should be added to denote a line break.
 The break should be made between elements, after a colon, a slash (/), or the symbol @ but before a period or any other punctuation or symbols.
 To avoid confusion, a URL that contains a hyphen should never be broken at the hyphen.